 Who We Are And What We Do

-Quay Financials (Gibraltar) Limited is regulated by the Financial Services Commission and has a Category I Licence, which permits the company to conduct Brokerage and Investment Management Services and to hold client monies.
+Quay Financials (Gibraltar) Limited is regulated by the Financial Services Commission and has a Category I Licence, which permits the company to conduct Brokerage Services and to hold client monies.

 The Brokerage Division is Gibraltar’s premier brokerage operation and provides institutions and professional clients with a high quality service, performance and complete package of optimised execution-only, advisory and full service brokerage products.
 This includes direct, algorithmic and electronic trading in listed and over the counter securities, up-to-the-minute market information, instantaneous order execution, and correspondent clearing services.
 This website principally addresses the Brokerage Division.